neo4j/neo4j-python-driver/docs/source/api.rst

   all queries within that session are executed with the explicit database name 'movies' supplied.
 Any change to the user’s home database is reflected only in sessions created after such change takes effect.
-This behavior may requires additional network communication.
+This behavior may require additional network communication.
 In clustered environments, it is strongly recommended to avoid a single point of failure.
 For instance, by ensuring that the connection URI resolves to multiple endpoints.
 For older Bolt protocol versions the behavior is the